 False Belief 2.
 “It’s time to have a break, my song is popping off at the moment!…”

-You’ve just landed your song on a massive youtube channel with 5 Millions subs or just landed your first record deal with a major label!
+You’ve just landed your song on a massive youtube channel with 10 Millions subs or just landed your first record deal with a major label!
 Yus, time to celebrate and take a break!
-Not quite…
+Well… not quite…

 False Belief 3.
 “I need a label to get my music on Spotify & iTunes…”

-So once you’ve uploaded your music and album art to their website, they send it of on your behalf to the stores to be released within 1 day – 1 week and then around 2-3 months later your royalties start coming in from people downloading/streaming your music.
+So once you’ve uploaded your music and album art to their website, they send it of on your behalf to the stores to be released within a day to a week and then around 2-3 months later your royalties start coming in from people downloading/streaming your music.

 False Belief 4.
 “I need a lot of expensive gear to make good music…”